defenseunicorns/uds-runtime/adr/0001-api-testing.md

 We will use the `net/http/httptest` package from the Go standard library to write tests for the UDS Runtime API.

 - For test data, we will use a minimal version of UDS Core to include Pepr and Istio, and deploy a simple app such as podinfo that is integrated with UDS.
-- For test coverage, we will test endpoints from each of the bind groupings listed above, with the addition of testing Pepr endpoints and emphasizing our core UDS custom resources.
+- For test coverage, we will test endpoints from each of the bind groupings listed above, with the addition of testing the more custom endpoints under the `/monitor` path.
 - For assertions, we will marshal the received JSON response into a Kubernetes struct and test key fields from the expected response.